bnbuckler/identity-playbook/_design/1_manage-records.md

 If an agency chooses to implement a single enterprise system for managing identity data, unique person identifiers should be used to correlate identity data in advance of the implementation in order to ensure that the system is populated with accurate data.
 Despite any changes to an individual‘s role within the organization (e.g., a contractor becomes a federal employee), these identifiers are generally assigned to an individual as part of the initial on-boarding process and persist throughout the digital identity life cycle.

-Agencies are not required to establish unique person identifiers in order to achieve alignment with the ICAM target state.
+Agencies are not required to establish unique person identifiers in order to achieve alignment with the FICAM architecture.
 However, doing so can help streamline the processes required to manage digital identity and support the implementation of other ICAM programs.

 Additional benefits of establishing a unique person identifier system within an agency include: